-As of 31 December 2020 and during the reporting period, the Issuer maintained its commitments as a guarantor, respectively pledgor under the following contracts as security to Telelink Business Services EAD's obligations under an Agreement for the undertaking of credit commitments under an overdraft credit line with Unicredit Bulbank AD:
+As of June 30 2020 and during the reporting period as a whole, the Issuer maintained its capacity of a guarantor, respectively pledgor under the following contracts signed to secure TBS EAD's obligations under an Agreement for the undertaking of credit commitments under an overdraft credit line with Unicredit Bulbank AD:

-- a suretyship agreement with Unicredit Bulbank AD, securing all receivables of the bank from Telelink Business Services EAD stemming from the above credit agreement and annexes thereto until their final repayment, wherein, pursuant to the increase of the maximum credit amount referred to in section XII.8.2.1, the designated total credit limit available for utilization by Telelink Business Services EAD as of the agreement's date was raised from EUR 11,000 thousand to EUR 13,000 thousand; - a share pledge agreement with Unicredit Bulbank AD over the Issuer's 100% stake in the capital of Telelink Business Services EAD, securing all receivables of the bank from Telelink Business Services EAD stemming from the above credit agreement and annexes thereto until their final repayment, with the initial pledge agreement featuring a designated principal amount as of the agreement's date of EUR 11,000 thousand having been replaced with a new pledge agreement featuring a corresponding value of EUR 13,000 thousand pursuant to the increase of the maximum credit amount referred to in section XII.8.2.1.
+- a suretyship agreement with Unicredit Bulbank AD, securing all receivables of the bank from TBS EAD stemming from the above credit agreement and annexes thereto until their final repayment, with a designated total credit limit in the form of cash funds and/or contingent commitments of up to EUR 13,000 thousand, wherein, pursuant to an annex to the credit agreement from June 02 2021, the amount of secured utilization in the form of cash funds was amended from up to EUR 13,000 thousand to up to EUR 7,000 thousand; - a share pledge agreement with Unicredit Bulbank AD over the Issuer's 100% stake in the capital of TBS EAD, securing all receivables of the bank from TBS EAD stemming from the above credit agreement and annexes thereto until their final repayment, with a designated total credit limit as of the agreement's date of up to EUR 13,000 thousand.

-On July 01 2020, the Company established a corporate guarantee in favour of Citi Bank and Cisco Systems International B.V. (the Netherlands), securing the possibility for Comutel and Telelink Slovenia to make high-volume equipment purchases under contracts with Cisco Systems International B.V. up to the amount of USD 5,100 thousand on deferred payment terms.
+As of June 30 2021, the Company maintained the corporate guarantee issued in accordance with a resolution of the GMS from June 30 2020 in favour of Citi Bank and Cisco Systems International B.V. (the Netherlands), securing the possibility for Comutel and Telelink Slovenia to make high-value equipment purchases under contracts with Cisco Systems International B.V. on deferred payment up to the amount of USD 5,100 thousand.

-On December 29 2020, the Company issued a corporate guarantee in favour of Telelink Business Services Macedonia in the amount of USD 730,000 securing future liabilities towards TBS Europe BVBA, Belgium with regard to the supply of high-value equipment on deferred payment terms.
+As of period end, the Company also maintained the corporate guarantee issued on December 29 2020 in favour of TBS Macedonia in the amount of USD 730 thousand securing future obligations towards TS Europe BVBA, Belgium with regard to the supply of high-value equipment on deferred payment terms.